Banana vs Cubanelle: Tangy vs Sweet Frying

 Heat Tier Mild Medium

-vs Jalapeño
+vs Jalapeño n/a n/a

-Flavor mild and tangy sweet and mild
+Flavor mild, tangy, slightly sweet sweet and mild

 Species C. annuum C. annuum

-Origin USA Cuba
+Origin n/a Cuba

 Banana Pepper vs Cubanelle Pepper Heat Levels

-Both peppers land at the absolute floor of the mild heat spectrum0 SHU for their sweetest cultivars, with some banana pepper varieties creeping up to a barely perceptible warmth in certain growing conditions.
+Both peppers land at the absolute floor of the mild heat spectrum - 0 SHU for their sweetest cultivars, with some banana pepper varieties creeping up to a barely perceptible warmth in certain growing conditions.
 Neither will challenge anyone's tolerance.

 For context, a guajillo's moderate dried-pepper warmth sits at roughly 2,500-5,000 SHU - meaning even a spicy banana pepper variant is still dramatically milder than a guajillo at its gentlest.
 These are peppers you can eat whole without flinching.